 Mind Over Matter

 After reaching the summit of Strawberry Peak, I knew I was only halfway through the adventure.
 Going down always frightens me more than going up.
 We enjoyed the summit off to the sides (due to crowds) for well over an hour before heading down.
-The idea of going down the mountaineer’s route gave me a lot of anxiety, but I was also really freaking excited for it.
+The idea of going down the mountaineer’s route gave me a lot of anxiety, but I was also really freaking excited about it.
 Maybe I came up a harder way the first time, or maybe I’ve just been in more similar and comfortable adventures since the last time I was here, but the scramble was actually really easy and fun!
-There were maybe two moves where I questioned how it would be going down… but it wasn’t as bad as I built it up in my head.
+There were maybe two moves where I questioned how it would be going down, but it wasn’t as bad as I built it up in my head.

 Random Thoughts from This Experience

 - Since I’m scared of heights, I know facing the mountain backward when going down usually helps a lot (& I do that for other hikes).
 Still, I found it easier to face forward/sideward so I could see where I was going down.
 Maybe it’s a sign I’m getting more comfortable with heights?

 - This is a beginner-friendly route for any hiker that wants to try mountaineering/ scrambling and has a good sense of direction, climbing, and safety.
 Just do your research before you go 🙂

 - Wear shoes with a good grip

 - Tug on all the rocks before putting your weight on it